 - Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to review all the images on the site and add alternative text for all images within the next three-six months.
+We plan to review all the images on the site and add alternative text for all images in 2022.

 - Some pages currently show very low contrast between text and background colours, so people with low vision may have difficulty reading the text.
 This fails WCAG 2.1 success criterion 1.4.3 (contrast minimum).
 We will address these contrast issues when we conduct any further web development.